 STEP THREE - Annotated Bibliography:

 After you have signed up for a category, you should be doing some research.
-Start with wikis and news articles and blog posts, but then it is time to get some serious research done.
+Start with wikis and news articles and blog posts (I highly recommend the weekly "Fossil Friday Roundup" at the PLoS Paleo Community blog, which lists all open access paleontology papers that came out that week), but then it is time to get some serious research done.
 Your individual part of the presentation will be about a PARTICULAR specific paper.

 The paper must:

-- Contain at least some new analysis; that is, there are observations subjected to some method of analysis to find some inference about the organisms or environment.
+Contain at least some new analysis; that is, there are observations subjected to some method of analysis to find some inference about the organisms or environment.
 Purely descriptive or review articles are not sufficient.
+A good clue for this: if there is a "materials and methods" section and a "results" section, it is likely a useful paper; if there isn't, it probably wouldn't count.

-- For practical purpose, be available for free through the University of Maryland's library resources.
-Dr. Holtz's journals page and the Scientific Paper Homework have more information about accessing these.
+For practical purpose, be available for free through the University of Maryland's library resources.

 Your post must include: